 Then, there may be additional costs for moving a parent in.
 For instance, does some remodeling need to take place to accommodate the needs of an aging parent?
 Such adjustments can range from relatively minor projects — installing a handheld shower head — to more elaborate undertakings — such as building ramps to doors or constructing a whole new in-law suite.
 (Related: Your budget and a major new expense)

 Beyond one-time expenses, there likely will be some direct out-of-pocket expenses associated with Mom or Dad (or both) moving in.
 Some of these will add to the regular family budget.
 Perhaps the utility bill goes up because the elderly parent needs it a little warmer.
 Or they have special diet considerations that add to the food bill.

 And, probably the biggest concern for some, there may be caregiving expenses.
 These can be quite significant.
-For example, the average cost for a home health aide was $4,385 per month in 2019, according to Genworth's cost of care survey.
+For example, the median cost for a home health aide was $5,148 per month in 2021, according to Genworth's cost of care survey.
 Such costs vary by location and the extent of services needed.

 Some families opt to take over caregiving duties themselves.
 And this is often where the concept of indirect costs comes in.
-While it may seem that helping out Mom or Dad yourself allows you to avoid a direct bill from a home health provider, there are still costs in addition to the ones of just having an added family member under the roof.
+While it may seem that helping out a parent yourself allows you to avoid a direct bill from a home health provider, there are still costs in addition to the ones of just having an added family member under the roof.
 Perhaps special health care equipment has to be acquired or installed, for example.
 (Related: Keeping caregiver costs contained)